Sabbinator/Python-Projects/README.md

 Incomplete Projects:
 1. Basic Calculator Application (Status: Next step is to make a GUI)
 2. To Do List App (Status: Writing the code)
-3. Godzilla Text-Based Game (Status: Writing the code)
+3. Godzilla text-based game (Status: Writing the code)
+4. Action, fantasy, RPG text-based game.
+(Status: Writing the code)

 Upcoming Projects (In no particular order):
 1. Notebook (Note-Taking) Application.